-Because the model of the car is new, no history could vouch on its reliability.
-No matter how expensive your brand-new vehicle is or how long in the business the manufacture has been, car recalls can still happen.
+Because the model of the car is new, no history could vouch for its reliability.
+No matter how expensive your brand-new vehicle is or how long in the business the manufacturer has been, car recalls can still happen.
 One of the primary reasons for a vehicle to get recalled is it not meeting safety standards.
-It will be a hassle for the owner to go back and forth the site just to get a replacement.
+It will be a hassle for the owner to go back and forth to the site just to get a replacement.
 Also, getting a car with undetermined reliability can put your teenager’s life at risk.

 Advantages of Buying a Used Car

 The primary advantage of buying a used vehicle is its cost.
 On average, a preowned car costs 50% less than a fresh one.
 Sure, it is not sparkling new but if you choose the right make and model, maintaining it will be as easy as a new car.